-Going back to 1978 with the release of “Animal House”, which became one of the most successful comedies of all time, to 2014 with the release of “Neighbors”, fraternities have been portrayed as groups of Neanderthals that do nothing but party, drink alcohol and abuse drugs.
+Going back to 1978 with the release of “Animal House”, which became one of the most successful comedies of all time, to 2014 with the release of “Neighbors”, fraternities and rushing have been portrayed as groups of Neanderthals that do nothing but party, drink alcohol and abuse drugs.
 Fraternities have been called out on national television for purported participation in horrific activities.
-Certainly, if a fraternity house is engaging in behavior that crosses the line, they should, and will, end up either on suspension or maybe even kicked off campus.
+Certainly, if a fraternity house is engaging in behavior that crosses the line, they should, and will, end up either on suspension or maybe even kicked off-campus.
 But talk with many of the young men in fraternities at UF, and they will speak of brotherhood, a lifetime of friendships and access to leadership positions on campus.
 UF has the 4th largest fraternity system in the country with over 26 chapters.

 You May Leave…

 They can get asked to leave (yes, asked to leave, as in, “We don’t think you will fit in here.
 You can leave now”) regardless of how much time they have invested getting to know some of the other brothers.
 They do not have to go to each of the twenty-six houses; they go to the ones they want to.
 This can lead to boys putting a great deal of time and energy into specific houses that they may get their hearts set on and may or may not get a bid for.
-In the end, this could mean not getting a frat at all; particularly if they didn’t make the rounds, per say.
-Try to encourage your son to broaden his horizons and check out all the frats, not just the ones deemed popular, touting a reputation they would like to be associated with and/or cool Greek letters.
+In the end, this could mean not getting a frat at all; particularly if they didn’t make the rounds, per se.
+Try to encourage your son to broaden his horizons and check out all the frats, not just the ones deemed popular, touting a reputation they would like to be associated with cool Greek letters.
 He may be pleasantly surprised by some of the smaller houses.
 Try to stay in touch with your son as his support system; should he need it.
 The rejection is real.

-Most boys do find their fraternity; others may not get accepted to the frat of their choice, but there is a second rush opportunity in the spring.
+Most boys do find their fraternity; others may not get accepted to the frat of their choice, but there is a second rushing opportunity in the spring.
 There are many alternatives to the social life fraternities provide as well.
 To help smooth out the feelings of rejection, particularly if some of his friends got asked back, remind him of the many other houses or diverse clubs and activities outside of Greek life.

 Fraternity houses at UF are located on what is called Fraternity Row.
 There are other houses on 13th Street and University Drive as well.
 Some are aesthetically nicer than others but do not try to compare any of them to the sorority houses.
 (Insert image of Animal House here.)
 Yet, as recruitment begins most boys will already know which frats are considered the most popular and which preconceived labels go with each.
 That is exactly what can make this a difficult process because just like in the real world, rumors are not fact.
 If you have any influence at all, encourage your sons to look beyond the Greek letters (all houses have a combination of them) and have an open mind.
 Hopefully, your son will be able to move beyond the labels and focus more on finding like-minded young men and a place where he will fit in.
 He may also want to consider the fraternities’ national standing.
 This can come in rather handy later when looking to network and find a job in the world beyond college even in another city.